rOY369/Docs/work/IoT/database_reconnect_feature.md

 local_obj.dbConnectionManager.executor(funcName, tableName, *args, **kwargs)
 ```

-**Note** : It would be even better even if we can do all database access using `proxy_obj`.
+**Note** : It would be even better even if we can do all database access using only `proxy_obj`.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzUzNzI2ODQsLTE1NDE1ODIyMDQsOT
+eyJoaXN0b3J5IjpbLTg4NjQyMzQ2OCwtMTU0MTU4MjIwNCw5MD
-AxNzcyOTg2LC0xMTEyMzI0Njc2LDE4ODI2MzQ5MzJdfQ==
+E3NzI5ODYsLTExMTIzMjQ2NzYsMTg4MjYzNDkzMl19
 -->